Obama open to talks with Syrian opposition umbrella group

-WASHINGTON Nov 14 U.S. President Barack Obama on Wednesday said he was encouraged by the recent formation of an umbrella group for the Syrian opposition fighting the regime of President Bashar al-Assad, but he stopped short of recognizing it as a government in exile.
+WASHINGTON President Barack Obama on Wednesday said he was encouraged by the recent formation of an umbrella group for the Syrian opposition fighting the regime of President Bashar al-Assad, but he stopped short of recognizing it as a government in exile.

 Obama, holding his first news conference since being re-elected last week, said he would speak with the group and considers it "a legitimate representative" for the Syrian people.